Gay village: North America

-Provincetown, Massachusetts, was ranked by the US Census Bureau as "the gayest city in America".
+United States

+Data from the 2010 United States census showed that Provincetown, Massachusetts, had the most gay couples out of any city in the United States.
 Provincetown, or Ptown, was also voted "Best Resort Town in 2011" by Gaycities.com.
 The town had far more gay marriages than straight marriages performed since 2003 when Massachusetts legalized same-sex marriage.
 The town's various businesses sponsor Gay Men's Week, Women's Week, Bear Week, Family Week (for same-sex families), and their version of a gay pride parade, Carnival.
 Famous gay residents currently include journalist Andrew Sullivan, filmmaker John Waters, and comedian Kate Clinton.

 Some cities have a very well-defined gay village in the heart of a larger area that also has a significant gay population.
 One example of this phenomenon is Davie Village in the heart of Vancouver's gay community.
 It sits within the greater West End area, which, though decently populated by gay people, is not necessarily considered a gay village.

 Boystown in Chicago is also a very well-defined gay village situated within the larger Lakeview neighborhood.
 Lakeview is an affluent neighborhood with a reputation for being a stronghold of liberal and progressive political views.
 Outside of Boystown, Lakeview is a mixture of both gay and straight citizens and families, but Boystown is the main gay village.
-Boystown began with a cluster of bars on North Halsted Street and blossomed into an entire district dedicted to LGBT life and culture in the 1980s.
+Boystown began with a cluster of bars on North Halsted Street and blossomed into an entire district dedicated to LGBT life and culture in the 1980s.
 According to the founders of Sidetrack, one of these pioneering bars, Boystown was only to grow as much as it did because its residents were politically engaged and actively resisted city efforts to drive them underground.
-Gay bars in boystown also served as a hub of AIDS related activism.
+Gay bars in Boystown also served as a hub of AIDS-related activism.

 Andersonville is another of Chicago's gay villages.
 It became known as "Girlstown" in the 1980s and 1990s following an influx of lesbian couples to the area.
 Residents attribute this initial migration to a well-loved feminist bookstore called Women and Children First moving to Andersonville after being priced out of Boystown.
-In the mid 2000s, more families and older people started moving into Boystown, and many gay men also made the move to Girlstown.
+In the mid-2000s, more families and older people started moving into Boystown, and many gay men also made the move to Girlstown.
 In the last decade, the number of married gay men in Andersonville actually surpassed the number of married lesbians and many of the neighborhood's lesbian-centric business have closed.
 Still, Andersonville retains its historical significance for the lesbian community and its identity as a haven for LGBT people.